Our team just finished delivering a large project to one of our clients where both the translation schedule and quality were essential.

 But what our clients chose to overlook is the limit of the number of resources that can be thrown at a project before impacting its quality.

 Capacity is not the only issue to consider in localization, particularly when most clients often want their projects done yesterday!

 Most localization companies have hundreds or thousands of contractors helping them with their projects when needed.
 We processed projects of over a million words in just a few weeks for that same client’s customer support group a few months earlier.
 But the uses and users of knowledge-bases are different from the uses and users of a website and marketing collateral, and different still from the uses and users of a software User Interface…

 The quality of a localization project is typically not determined by the expectations of our client, but instead by their end-users.
 This should be the primary driving factor of success, not the delivery schedule.
-What good will your localized products be if they are released on time, but are not understood by your users?
+What good will your localized products be if you release them on time, but your users don’t understand or use them?